 Offshore Covington Lawyer: Tammy Karas-Griggs Attorney At Law

 An offshore injury can present a very financially draining time for you and your family.
 Let our attorney at Tammy Karas-Griggs Attorney At Law fight your battle so you can rest, and focus on your own recovery.
-Contact Tammy Karas-Griggs Attorney At Law for a free consultation today or call (985) 247-0345.
+Contact Tammy Karas-Griggs Attorney At Law for a consultation today or call (985) 247-0345.

 Serving clients in the communities of Washington Parish, St. Tammany Parish, and Jefferson Parish including Covington, Mandeville, Slidell, Hammond, Ponchatoula, Madisonville, Metairie, Hammond, Kenner, Livingston and more!